Kmotiko/llvmenv/README.md

 ## Install
 You can install llvm/clang with "install" subcommand.
-If you specify options with "--opt" option, that parameter is used as configure parameter except prefix.
+If you specify options with "--opt" option, that parameter is directory used as configure parameter except prefix.
 But, install target directory is defined in llvmenv, so prefix option is ignored whenever you specify it with "--opt".

 ```shell